Want to block your number when calling from a cell phone?

 So, how can you know if someone has blocked you?

-- The phone rings once and then gets transfer to voicemail.
+- The phone rings once and then gets transferred to voicemail.

 - The phone goes directly to voicemail even after repeated calls.